rohit11544/CNN-MODEL-sign-language-digit-classifier-/README.md

 ## about the dataset
 This dataset is downloaded from kaggle weblsite.
 The data set can be downloaded from the zip file in this repository.
-This data set contains 10 classes from 0 to 10 hand signs This data set contain total of 2062 examples (including training ,validation and testing sets).
+This data set contains 10 classes from 0 to 9 hand signs.
+This data set contain total of 2062 examples (including training ,validation and testing sets).

 ## preview of this data set